 For seventy years, our family-run, commercial pest control and pest management company has provided professional and efficient services to loyal customers.
 Reputation is everything and we specialize in pest and rodent control-related services specific to commercial and industrial spaces.
 Our goal is always to exceed customer expectations and we specialize in commercial pest emergencies.

 Our licensed technicians are equipped with the most innovative and cutting edge strategies and attend monthly workshops to keep everyone on our team on top of new insights into insect and rodent behavior.
-We are supportive, and part of our job is to help our customers through the challenging and protracted process of both pest control and the establishment of sanitation monitoring procedures.
+We are supportive, and part of our job is to help our customers through the challenging and protracted process of both pest control and exclusion services and the establishment of sanitation monitoring procedures.
 We are also the only commercial company of our kind within the United States in that we manufacture the products we use.
 All of our products are made in our 80,000 square-foot North Pittsburgh facility.

 Contact Pestco today!
 We’re here to help and they can transform your commercial or industrial space into a clean, pest-free, sweet smelling and hygienic environment sooner than you could even imagine.